Bam92/abelmbula/content/blog/bubble-sort/index.md

 Nothing tricky here.
 I use a `while` loop and prefer `forEach` to iterate over the passed array.

 ## Complexity Analysis
-To end our journey, let me say a just one word about the performance of this algorithm.
+To end our journey, let me say just one word about the performance of this algorithm.

 Bubble sort is a very simple sorting algorithm but it is too slow.
 You'll almost never find or use it in real world.
 It is mostly used for education purpose.